Director, Office of Compliance

 3901 Rainbow Blvd

-The University of Kansas Medical Center recognizes that cultural and intellectual diversity are critical to enriching the work and educational experiences necessary to cultivate a premier learning community.
-KU Medical Center is committed to taking specific, results-oriented steps to increase the number of historically underrepresented persons, as well as individuals with disabilities and protected veterans, and to increase overall diversity, within the KU Medical Center community.
-Thus, it is the goal of KU Medical Center to identify, recruit and retain a highly qualified, talented, and diverse workforce.
+University of Kansas Medical Center recognizes that enhancing the diversity and inclusiveness of its faculty and staff is critical to enriching an environment that will foster innovation in education, research and healthcare.
+KU Medical Center is committed to taking goal-oriented steps to increase the number of historically underrepresented persons, as well as individuals with disabilities and protected veterans, and to increase overall diversity, within the KU Medical Center community.
+Thus, it is the aim of KU Medical Center to identify, recruit and retain a highly qualified, talented, and diverse workforce.

 Affirmative Action Laws